MartaWoodkowski/MachineLearning-Unsupervised/README.md

 * Created an elbow plot to identify the best number of clusters.
 Used a for-loop to determine the inertia for each `k` between 1 through 10.
 Determined where the elbow of the plot was, and at which value of `k` it appeared.

-### Recommendation
+### My Recommendation

 * Based on my findings, made a brief recommendation to my clients.
 Can the cryptocurrencies be clustered together?
 Into how many clusters?
-Read my thoughts in [Notebook](unsupervisedML_crypto.ipynb).
+Read my thoughts in [Cryptocurrencies workbook](unsupervisedML_crypto.ipynb).

 ## References